Exhibtions

 Opening reception and artist talks: Thursday November 5 at 6:30 pm.

-Leonardo Galleries (Yorkville) showcases four accomplished artists specializing in photography and digital art: Bret Culp (Gemini winner), Richard Bornemann (Canadian premier), John Long and Mira Zdjelar.
-The artist attended opening is on Thursday, November 5 at 6:30 p.m., and this focused exhibit is the first part of the annual winter group show, which runs November 2, 2009 to January 16, 2010.
+Leonardo Galleries (Yorkville) showcases four accomplished artists specializing in photography and digital art: Bret Culp (Gemini winner), Richard Bornemann (Canadian premier), John Long, and Mira Zdjelar.
+The artist attended the opening on Thursday, November 5 at 6:30 p.m., and this focused exhibit is the first part of the annual winter group show, which runs from November 2, 2009, to January 16, 2010.

 133 Avenue Road, Toronto, Ontario, Canada, M5R 2H7